DS3Lab/cognival/README.md

 ## Significance testing

-To run the statistical significance tests as described in the paper, place your result files in `significance-testing/results/`.
+To run the statistical significance tests on the regression results as described in the paper, place your result files in `significance-testing/results/`.
 We use the implementation of the Wilcoxon test for NLP provided by Dror et al. (2018).

 Then you can set the specific configuration in `significance-testing/config.py` and run these scripts in the following order: